friendlymatthew/iris/README.md

 As a decoder, this project uses the [PNG test suite](http://www.schaik.com/pngsuite/) to validate its ability to handle various PNG features and edge cases.
 Currently, png can decode and render images with an 8-bit color depth.

 The renderer supports various image processing features on the GPU.
-For a detailed look at its features, visit [FEATURES](https://github.com/friendlymatthew/png/tree/main/features#readme).

 ## Usage